In a world rife with cruelty, the leather industry stands out as a particularly awful.

 It’s Not Just Cows

-A partial list of animals slaughtered for leather includes cows, horses, pigs, ostriches, cats, dogs, snakes and other lizards, alligators, crocodiles, zebras, bison, deer, eels, seals, sharks, and more.
+A partial list of animals slaughtered for their skins includes cows, horses, pigs, ostriches, cats, dogs, snakes and other lizards, alligators, crocodiles, zebras, bison, deer, eels, seals, sharks, and more.

 Products Can Be Mislabelled

-Cats and dogs are commonly used to make leather in China.
-Leather can be advertised as coming from a cow or a pig, and actually be a cat or a dog because it’s hard for consumers to actually know what they’ve been sold.
+Cats and dogs are commonly used to make leather in China, even when advertised as coming from a cow or a pig.

 Some of the most barbaric practices exist within the leather industry.
 In India, for example, weak and old cows are shipped to places in the country that will allow their slaughter, where they will be dragged, beaten, and have hot chili peppers and tobacco rubbed into their eyes to prevent them from sleeping on the way to slaughter.